mwmlln/hangman/README.md

 ##  Testing
-Testing was carried out by creating each function at a time to minimise the small errors impacting the whole project.
+Testing was carried out by each function at a time to minimise the small errors impacting the whole project.

+After coding has completed, every input elements were tested by entering invalid data to ensure that invalid user input returns appropriate feedbak to the user and does not result in game interuptions.

+The code was tested both GitPod terminal and Heroku deployed site to ensure platform issues are not detected.

 * [Python Tutor](http://pythontutor.com/visualize.html#mode=edit) was used throughout the project's building/testing stage to troubleshoot on errors.
     <details><summary>Python Tutor</summary>